Japan PM Shinzo Abe embroiled in land-sale scandal

 The school group eventually took down the note and issued an apology on its website for their "misleading expressions."

-Morimoto Gakuen also requires its students to recite Imperial Rescript of Education, a relic of Japan's imperial era education system that deifies the Emperor.
+Moritomo Gakuen also requires its students to recite Imperial Rescript of Education, a relic of Japan's imperial era education system that deifies the Emperor.
 Today, reciting the rescript is seen by some in the Japanese public as glorifying the history of Japanese aggression.

 Those accusations strike a chord with Abe's opponents, who believe the Prime Minister himself has been too cavalier when it comes to Japan's history.

-The defense minister's connection to Morimoto Gakuen
+The defense minister's connection to Moritomo Gakuen

 Tomomi Inada, who is believed to be Abe successor-in-waiting, has also found herself embroiled in the scandal.
 She denies any connection to the land sale.
 Inada did not answer CNN's questions about whether she supported the group's educational policies.

-Note: CORRECTION: An earlier version of this story misspelled Moritomo Gakuen